TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

 Apply a cat and let's go!
-We have a credential.
+We have a `credential`.

 <br />